Findhorn: Major seaport

 Findhorn Bay witnessed a brief episode in the 1745 Jacobite rising.
 In March 1746 the French brigantine Le Bien Trouvé entered the tidal waters with dispatches for Bonnie Prince Charlie but her departure, with the Prince's aide-de-camp on board, was delayed by the arrival of two British men-o'-war.
 Unable to enter the shallow bay, the two warships lay in wait in the Firth.
 Somehow Le Bien Trouvé slipped out and away to safety on a dark night.
 The name is recalled in the modern-day training gig of the same name which is based at Findhorn.

 Fishing village

 During the nineteenth century fishing predominated.
 During the 1829 floods known as "The Muckle Spate" five Findhorn fishing boats rescued Forres residents.
 For a few years (1860-9) there was a branch railway line to Findhorn railway station in the village to take advantage of the herring fleet.
+The following statistics show how Findhorn was on the decline as a fishing station in the years before the First World War: